manastalukdar/manastalukdar.github.io/website/blog/2022/01/02/interviewing-engineering-managers/readme.md

 ## Overview

-This post described a framework for interviewing engineering managers through multiple rounds.
+This post describes a framework for interviewing engineering managers through multiple rounds.
 This framework is based on:

 - my own experiences both as an individual contributor and later on in engineering management / leadership,
 - observations in the industry,